Cart

 Price

 The better arcade stick should always be chosen despite the potential difference in price with an inferior counterpart.
-That is because better equipment can simply lead to more wins on the scoreboard given the same effort.
-However, not everyone has an unlimited budget, so one should buy the best arcade stick that is still within affordable limits.
+That is because better hardware can lead to more wins given the same effort.
+However, not everyone has an unlimited budget, so you should buy the best arcade stick that is still within affordable limits.

-If anything, one should avoid arcade sticks that are a limited edition due to their exclusive artwork when there usually exists an identical unit that is much cheaper due to its stock artwork.
-Artwork is almost always changeable, although some arcade sticks make it difficult to do so.
+If anything, you should avoid arcade sticks that are a limited edition due to their exclusive artwork when there may exist an identical unit that is cheaper due to its stock artwork.
+Luckily, artwork is often changeable, and we at The Arcade Stick actually have an art service.

 Get Started